 Q6: Can the practice of “letting be” help with long-standing trauma or deep grief?

-A: Yes, but with appropriate support.
+Yes, but appropriate support may be really helpful.
 For significant trauma or grief, “letting be” should be practiced within a framework of professional support.
 The approach can be particularly valuable for these deeper wounds because it removes the timeline pressure to “get over it.”
 By allowing difficult emotions to exist without judgment, we often find they gradually transform, not because we forced them away, but because we gave them the space to be processed naturally.

 Q7: How does “letting be” relate to taking action about situations that need changing?